Lisa Alvarado (comedian)

 Lisa Alvarado is an American stand-up comedian, born to Peruvian immigrant parents and raised in Chicago, Illinois.

 Early life

-Lisa Alvarado is Latina, first generation born in Chicago, and knew she wanted to be a comedian at an early age.
+Lisa Alvarado is Latina, first generation of her family born in Chicago, and knew she wanted to be a comedian at an early age.
 She would play "Make Me Laugh" after school with all the neighborhood kids.
 As a child, while watching a stand-up comedian on TV, Alvarado was fascinated how it would bring her family together.
 "A comedian can do that?," Lisa will say, "That's what I want to do.
 Comedy is just so healing."